baeklemad/baeklemad/README.md

 ## 🧷 Who I am

-Hi, I’m **Madel De Guzman** — a computer engineer from the Philippines who’s obsessed with making ideas *move, click, and come alive*.
+Hi, I’m **Madel** — a computer engineer from the Philippines who’s obsessed with making ideas *move, click, and come alive*.

 I like systems, cybersecurity, automation, and anything that makes me go:
 “how does this even work?” → then I break it to find out.